jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 teaming to find failures in production systems before deploying them in products like Bing Chat and Azure OpenAI service.
 Protect Users and Customers
-Cybersecurity Tech Accord principles mapping index on page 125\.Please see the section about Responsible AI on page 106\.105Microsoft Digital Defense Report 2023 Additional information
+Cybersecurity Tech Accord principles mapping index on page 125\.

+Please see the section about Responsible
+AI on page 106\.

+105 Microsoft Digital Defense Report 2023
+Additional information
 Microsoft AI Red Team building future of safer AI
 \| Microsoft
  Introduction to red teaming large language models
 \| Microsoft
-Failure Modes in Machine LearningSecurity documentation \| Microsoft
+Failure Modes in Machine Learning—Security documentation \| Microsoft
-Chapter 5 Innovating for Security and ResilienceWorking together to shape responsible AI
+Chapter 5 Innovating for Security and Resilience

+Working together
+to shape responsible AI
 As transformative AI technology promises to reshape many aspects of